Representable distributive quasi relation algebras: Quasi relation algebras

 In their 2013 paper, Galatos and Jipsen~\cite{GJ13} studied algebras that are a generalisation of relation algebras, which they called \emph{quasi relation algebras} (qRAs).
 An important feature of this class of algebras, denoted $\qRA$, is that it has a decidable equational theory, whereas $\RA$ does not.
 Before we give the definition of qRAs, recall that a \emph{residuated lattice} is an algebra $\langle A, \wedge, \vee, \cdot, 1,\backslash,/\rangle$ such that $\langle A, \wedge, \vee\rangle$ is a lattice, $\langle A, \cdot,1\rangle$ is a monoid and for all $a,b \in A$:

 The definition of qRAs builds on that of FL-algebras (cf.~\cite[Chapter~2.2]{GJKO}).
 These algebras are used as algebraic semantics for Full Lambek calculus.
 An FL-algebra $\langle A,\wedge,\vee, \cdot, 1, \backslash,/,0\rangle$ is a residuated lattice with an additional constant $0$.
 No additional properties are assumed about the $0$; it can be any element of $A$.
 The residuals and $0$ are used to define two unary operations (known as \emph{linear negations}) as follows: $\sim a = a \backslash 0$ and $-a = 0 / a$.
-InFL-algebras satisfy \textsf{(In)}, i.e. ${\sim}{-}a={-}{\sim}a=a$ for all $a \in A$.
+Involutive FL-algebras (or InFL-algebras) satisfy \textsf{(In)}, i.e. ${\sim}{-}a={-}{\sim}a=a$ for all $a \in A$.
 In an FL-algebra, the binary operation $+$ is defined by $a+b = {\sim}(-b\cdot - a)$.

 An FL$'$-algebra is an FL-algebra with a unary operation $'$ such that $a''=a$.
-A DmFL$'$-algebra is an FL$'$-algebra satisfying $(a\vee b)'=a' \wedge b'$ (\textsf{Dm}).
+A De Morgan FL$'$-algebra (or DmFL$'$-algebra) is an FL$'$-algebra satisfying $(a\vee b)'=a' \wedge b'$ (\textsf{Dm}).
 A \emph{quasi relation algebra} (qRA) is a DmFL$'$-algebra satisfying: